 Using the toolbar on top of the dialog you can set the

 border, and specify background and font

-On the very right there is a Paste button.
+On the extreme right there is a Paste button.
 With this button you can insert a table

 from the clipboard into the dialog, which allows you to copy and paste tables from a spreadsheet program, for example.

-At the bottom you can choose how many rows and columns you want, and you can tweak some more things about your array:
+Below you can choose how many rows and columns you want, and you can tweak some more details about your array:

 With the Name option you can select which environment should be used for your array or tabular material.

 You can select the vertical cell alignment with the Parameter option.
 This is only enabled for environments which support that feature.